byoso/geninstaller/README.md

 #### Limitation (and gain)
 Geninstaller only installs applications in the user's space (no sudo required), the gain is that it makes it compatible with any linux distibution.
 So, if your application needs to be installed 'system wide', geninstaller is not the tool that you need.

+# Change log

+- 1.2.4: "--break-system-packages" added in the provided installer to bypass ubuntu 24 limitation.